MatokUK/music-collection-sf-standard/README.md

 https://sonata-project.org/ (or any similar framework for CRUD operations), but than it will be boring and you will know nothing about my programming skills cos this task can be completed without writing of single line of code.

-## What is used to music collection
+## What is used in Music collection
  * Doctrine ORM framework
     * no MySQL injection
     * used ArrayCollection to handle many albums in one form
     * pagination (to save resources)
  * Twig
     * no XSS (no raw output)
- * Symfony forms
+ * Symfony Forms
     * all actions (that possibly alter data) are available only via form (CSFR guarded)
+ * Symfony Security
+    * standard Symfony component for login/logout - this is not tuned up, so I guarantee nothing (not important in this app...
+I guess)
  * Added some extra fields for more fun
  * **Clean Code** & **Test Driven Development**